varnish/Varnish-Book/varnish_book.rst

 The `Cache-Control` header field specifies directives that **must** be applied by all caching mechanisms (from proxy cache to browser cache).
-`Cache-Control` accepts the following arguments (ony the most relevant are described):
+`Cache-Control` accepts the following arguments (only the most relevant are described):

 - `public`: The response may be cached by any cache.